Forget Kante - Kovacic is the key to Chelsea's top-four hopes | Goal.com

 Kante will remain sidelined by injury for a further fortnight, while Jorginho is suspended for the next three matches.

-The fit-again Ruben Loftus-Cheek racked up 90 minutes for Chelsea Under-23s in Monday's 1-0 win over Everton, whom the Blues face next in the league before games against Aston Villa and Bayern Munich.
+The fit-again Ruben Loftus-Cheek racked up 90 minutes for Chelsea's Under-23s in Monday's 1-0 win over Everton, whom the Blues face next in the league before games against Aston Villa and Bayern Munich.

 Chelsea also have injury issues out wide, with Willian having also limped off against Liverpool.
 It's not yet known when Christian Pulisic will recover from the muscle problem that has kept him out since New Year's Day and while Callum Hudson-Odoi could return this weekend, the England international hasn't trained for a month.